Registration

 • In person: by appointment only via SmartAgenda.

-1. CVEC: I pay the Student and Campus Contribution (€105) at cvec.etudiant.gouv.fr, then print out my receipt.
+1. CVEC: I pay the Student and Campus Contribution (€105) on cvec.etudiant.gouv.fr, then print my receipt.

-2. I log in to the’ENT and I click on the thumbnail "Re-enrollment"
+2. I log in to the digital learning platform and I click on the thumbnail "Re-enrollment"

 • If I have a problem, I’ll email iutn-inscription@umontpellier.fr to request a pass, specifying the course, my student ID number, and my phone number.